alem-platform/sprint-js/story01/threshold-defender/README.md

-# Threshold Defender – Filter by Power
+# Threshold Defender

 Not every number makes the cut!
 Create a function called `thresholdDefender` that filters an array of numbers, returning only those greater than a specified threshold.
-Show no mercy to numbers that don’t make the grade!

-### Example Operation:
+### Example:

 ```js
 thresholdDefender([10, 5, 20, 30], 15);